Respiratory surveillance report

 5.1 Admissions and occupancy

-A supplementary table of community-acquired emergency hospital admissions is shown at the end of this report.
+Supplementary tables of emergency hospital admissions and rates by age group are shown at the end of this report.

-Weekly number of community-acquired emergency influenza, RSV and COVID-19 hospital admissions, by year and epidemiological week
+Weekly number of community-acquired emergency influenza, RSV and COVID-19 hospital admissions, by epidemiological week

-Figure 5.1: Weekly number of community-acquired emergency influenza, RSV and COVID-19 hospital admissions, by year and epidemiological week
+Figure 5.1: Weekly number of community-acquired emergency influenza, RSV and COVID-19 hospital admissions, by epidemiological week

 Influenza, RSV and COVID-19 community acquired emergency inpatients, by day